Darcman0/My_data/README.md

 # My_data
-this is my data stored in geojson extention.
+this is my data stored in geojson extension.
+I add A folder named Senegal and in it i will add all the data a get on Senegal